 It is natural for us to trust ourselves more than someone else: We could trust the proven methods and avoid sabotaging our success; however, we cringe when we think of possible failure so we ignore everything.
 I am writing this because after we've just finished another PMP Certification with Exam Prep, and the instructor is giving all of the final instructions, it's like for some, he didn't say anything.
 I don't think their minds were wandering.
 I think from day one of class, some people are already thinking how they can learn this information even though every day the instructor tells them how and what to practice tonight, and what to do to pass the exam.

 So what do people do to sabotage their PMP passing success?
 Here's 3 major things they do:

 (1) Form A study group versus practicing the online quizzes SmartPath LLC's way:

-(3) They're purchase flashcards or they make their own instead of doing their online quizzes first:
+(3) They're purchased flashcards or they've make their own instead of doing their online quizzes first:

 How can you find the courage to follow SmartPath LLC's proven methods?

 Every week we are amazed by the people with the least amount of experience, and the least amount of knowledge who "jump" over the edge, just like those little birds.
-They think about doing over 1719 practice quizzes after class.
+They think about doing over 1,900 practice quizzes after class.
 They divide them by the number of days they want to take to learn.
-For example: Doing about 144 questions per day, they could be finished in 12 days.
 They give themselves a day to know their memory joggers and formulas, and review areas that they identified were challenging for them and they take the plunge.
 They dive down and during the exam they find their wings, and they land safely, grasping that piece of paper that says, "Congratulations!
 "You passed!"
 The relief is beyond belief.
 They can't believe there eyes.
 They did it!

 You can do it!
-Even you can do it within 10 to 30 days or less?
+Even you can do it within 30 to 60 days.
 How fast do you want to do it?
 How effective do you want your study to be?